neuralpain/oneclickwinrar/doc/README.txt

   [#] NOTE [#]

-    `oneclickwinrar` will not overwrite existing licenses unless explicitly told to do so.
+    `oneclickwinrar` will not overwrite existing licenses unless explicitly instructed to do so.